segmentio/segment-docs/src/engage/journeys/event-triggered-journeys.md

 Unique identifiers in Event-triggered Journeys help you manage multiple journey instances when a user triggers the same event more than once.

-You can configure unique identifiers if you select **Re-enter every time event occurs** when you create an event-triggered journey.
-Choose an event property as the unique identifier to ensure downstream events link back to the right journey instance.
+When you select **Re-enter every time event occurs** when you create an event-triggered journey, you can choose an event property as a unique identifier.
+Selecting this option does two things:

+- It creates a separate journey instance for each unique identifier value, allowing multiple instances to run in parallel for the same user.
-By defining an identifier, you ensure that follow-up events within the journey get matched to the correct instance, preserving context for tracking and personalization.
+- It ensures that any follow-up events link back to the right journey instance, preserving context for tracking and personalization.

 For example, in an abandonment journey, suppose a user starts two applications (like `application_started`), each with a different `application_id`.
 By setting `application_id` as the unique identifier, Segment can match follow-up events (like `application_completed`) to the correct application journey.
 This way, each journey instance only receives the completion event for its specific application.